aijkoopmans/betterthanlife/_posts/2020-04-22-recreating-a-real-world-landscape-in-vr.md

 ---
 layout:     post
-title:      "Recreating Nordic Fjords in VR"
+title:      "Recreating a Real World Landscape in VR"
 categories: landscape unreal world-machine virtual-reality
-image:      "/images/posts/recreating_nordic_fjords/reine_overview.jpg"
+image:      "/images/posts/recreating_a_real_world_landscape_in_vr/reine_overview.jpg"
 sitemap:    true
 excerpt:    "Sculpting your own landscape in Unreal can be hard.
 You might lose your inspiration while trying to make it look natural.
 Why don’t you use a real life existing landscape to get you started?"
 ---